NexxussExploits/keystroke/README.md

 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-License
-MIT

-vbnet
-Copy code

-Replace `"your_username"` with your GitHub username in the installation instructions.
-This `README.md` provides clear instructions on how to install, run, and use the keystroke logger script, as well as how to set it up for auto-startup on Windows.